MOMEN343/Templat-1/README.md

-This is the first Template trying to remember things and code something inder genocide .
+This is the first Template trying to remember things and code something under genocide .